 - Graduate Topology Seminar is a topics seminar for Ph.D. and Masters students.

-The following is a list of selected publications by members and affiliates of the topology group.
-A full list of publications is available on individual webpages.
+The following is a list of selected publications by members and affiliates of the topology group (ordered alphabetically by surname).
+Full publication lists are available on individuals webpages.

 - D. Crowley, J. Nordström, The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3, J. Topol.
 13 (2020), 539–575. arXiv:1505.04184

 - D. Crowley, J. Nordström.
 The classification of 2-connected 7-manifolds, Proc.
 London Math.
 Soc.
 119 (2019), 1–54. arXiv:1406.2226

 - D. Crowley, T. Schick, W. Steimle.
 Harmonic spinors and metrics of positive scalar curvature via the Gromoll filtration and Toda brackets, J. Topol.
 11 (2018), 1076–1098. arXiv1612.04660